morse129/morse129.github.io/_pages/about.md

 ---

-I'm a postdoc at the KTH Royal Institute of Technology in Stockholm, Sweden, studying curvature and rotation effects on transitional and turbulent flows.
+I'm a Postdoctoral Researcher at the KTH Royal Institute of Technology in Stockholm, Sweden, studying curvature and rotation effects on transitional and turbulent flows.

 Previously, I was a Senior Scientist at the Research Center Pharmaceutical Engineering (RCPE) in Graz, Austria working on resolving breakup of sub-Kolmogorov-scale droplets.